Receiving feedback as a manager and creating a feedback culture

 This means managers end up learning more about what they can build on rather than what you need to stop or change.

-So, you’ve been accused of being a micromanager.
 Steve advises first trying to work out why this might be true, and whether employees are being disempowered – hindering their growth and development.

-Causes & complications of micromanagement
+Causes and complications of micromanagement

 “Usually the reason for micromanaging is because you're scared,” says Steve.
 “In general when people feel unsafe, they tend to lean in and try to take control.
 So, the reasons for micromanaging can range from worrying about an aspect of work, being embarrassed that the employee’s work isn’t good enough, or the manager lacking confidence in their own role.